 Most standard barbells will have a finer knurling to accommodate all kinds of lifters.
 The standard squat bar falls into the medium category with a knurling that is just enough to get a solid grip.

-This is where we get into more specificity with the squat bars, as an Olympic bar is specifically designed for the sleeves or the ends of the barbell to rotate.
+A menโs Olympic bar weighs 20kg or 44 lbs.
+The Olympic bar is specifically designed so the sleeves rotate.
+The sleeves are the ends of the barbell where you load the weights.
 This is so that as you perform exercises like snatches and cleans, the barbell shaft rotates, and the weights stay in one place.

 The knurling on an Olympic squat bar tends to lean towards being moderately aggressive, depending on the brand.
 Sometimes, with training bars, however, they will have a medium knurling to not rip up one’s hands.